-Whether you're an old hand with years of traditional interviewing experience, or this is your first time on the job market, video interviews don't have to be a stressor.
-Yes, there are distinct nuances to understand.
+A recent Robert Half survey shows that 49% of companies are still holding video interviews.
+Whether you're an old hand with years of traditional interviewing experience or this is your first time on the job market, a video job interview doesn’t have to be a stressor.
+Yes, there are distinct nuances you need to understand.
 But with some practice and the right mindset, you can put yourself in a position to shine as easily as you would in a face-to-face interview.

-Here are eight video interviewing tips that will help you advance to the next round.
+Below are eight video job interview tips that can help you advance to the next round.

 1. Test your technology